Validate and Deploy your Flows with GitHub Actions icon Validate and Deploy your Flows with GitHub Actions

 - name: Deploy flows

-uses: kestra-io/deploy-action@master
+uses: kestra-io/github-actions/deploy-flows@main

 with: